dan-varughese/dan-varughese/README.md

 I'm a recent graduate of WGU where I studied Network Engineering and Security with a concentration in Cisco technologies.
-I am looking to enter the Network Engineering or Cybersecurity field with a strong technical background.
+I am currently entering the Network Engineering field @ AHEAD with a strong technical background.

 ## Skills